 Vietnam's Hottest Craft Brewer Arrives In Singapore – But We're Talking About Sake, Not Beer!

 A rising star in more ways than one, Mùa Sake is Vietnam’s very first sake brand that has for the last couple of years become a prominent name in the beer-loving country's craft brewing scene.
-That’s what I found myself experiencing at the recent Mùa Sake launch event here in Singapore as they have recently appointed Wet Goods Distribution as their official distributor.
+That’s what I found myself experiencing at the recent Mùa Sake launch event here in Singapore as they have recently appointed Wet Goods Distribution and The Sake Company as their distributors in Singapore.

 Mùa Saké is the brainchild of Canadian-Vietnamese entrepreneur Kang Na Dai but borne out of a partnership between Vietnam’s leading craft brewer East West Brewing, and acclaimed Japanese sake brewer Heiwa Shuzo.